Pratik-Gurung/Pratik-Gurung/README.md

 - 👋 Hi, I’m @Pratik-Gurung
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Software Engineer
-- 🌱 I’m currently learning Data Analyticd
+- 🌱 I’m currently learning Python, Java, JavaScript, CSS, HTML, Restful APIs, HTTP, React, MySQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... learning how to produce projects used in real life.
 - 📫 How to reach me pratikgurung9497@gmail.com

 <!---